szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - +20% fire resistance
 - Immunity to Poison
-- +2 Armor Class vs. wyverns and dragons
+- +2 Armor Class and Saving Throws vs. wyverns and dragons
 - Wearable by rangers and druids

 ### Make Crimson Chain more unique beyond enchantment level (1335) (BG2EE EET)